Dumbrovskii/KFE-Codec-2/README.md

 ```

 The codec uses frames of size 3840×2160 (RGB), so each frame stores exactly
 24,883,200 bytes of data.
-During encoding the last frame is zero padded as
+The original file size is written to the first frame
-needed and the padding is removed during decoding.
+so any padding added to the final frame can be removed during decoding.